 Chayenne Polimédio is the deputy director of the Political Reform program at New America.
 She coordinates all aspects of the program’s work, and manages an independent portfolio of research and writing on issues related to representation and participation, as well as about Brazilian politics and identity.
 Chayenne has written for Vox, Quartz, the Washington Monthly, and other publications.

-Prior to working at New America, she was a Junior Fellow with the Democracy and Rule of Law program at the Carnegie Endowment for International Peace in D.C.
-There, she wrote about and researched systematic corruption as a threat to national security, perceptions of inequality and their correlation to insurgent behavior, and the rule of law trajectory in countries such as Georgia, India, Colombia, Italy, and Nigeria.
-Prior to Carnegie, Polimédio worked for the United Nations Population Fund in New York and the Greek Consulate in Brazil.
-Originally from São Paulo, Polimédio is an honors graduate of Indiana University-Purdue University Fort Wayne where she studied Political Science.
+Prior to working at New America, she was a Junior Fellow at the Carnegie Endowment for International Peace in D.C.
+There, she conducted researched on the rule of law in various countries, systematic corruption as a threat to national security, and perceptions of inequality and their correlation to insurgent behavior.
+Prior to Carnegie, Chayenne worked for the United Nations Population Fund in New York and the Greek Consulate in Brazil.
+Originally from São Paulo, she is an honors graduate of Indiana University-Purdue University Fort Wayne where she studied Political Science.